 When a cafeteria plan is involved, countable wages for Medicaid purposes can be less than the gross amount on the check stub.
 It can be difficult to tell whether paystubs represent payroll deductions, which are part of gross wages, or cafeteria-plan itemizations, which are not.
-One indicator is when the deduction for Social Security and Medicare taxes is less than the tax rate times the gross wages shown on the checkstub.
-A cafeteria plan is also indicated when the pay stubs uses terms such as:
+One indicator is when the deduction for Social Security and Medicare taxes is less than the tax rate times the gross wages shown on the check stub.
+A cafeteria plan is also indicated when the pay stubs use terms such as:

-- FLEX;
+- FLEX

-- CHOICES;
+- CHOICES

 - Sec.
-125;
+125

-- Cafe Plan.
+- Cafe Plan